 This deletes the settings and Glyphs will revert to the default, increments of 1 and 10 units.

 There are many plug-ins and scripts helping you cope with kerning.
 Feel free to explore Window > Plugin Manager.
 Here are a few highlights:

 Kern-A-Lytics by Frank Grießhammer visualizes kerning across masters, and lets you edit, average and interpolate kerning values.
 Useful for finding inconsistencies.
-Glyphs lead developer Georg Seifert adapted ported it to Glyphs:
+Glyphs lead developer Georg Seifert ported it to Glyphs: